hexagon-ecosys/azure-app-insights/README.md

  - 2: Multi-threaded with short messages
  - 3: Multi-threaded with long messages

+---
 Relevant test parameters can be controlled from *src/main/java/com/hexagonali/appinsights/TestParameters.java* -

  - max length of 'short' and 'long' messages
  - max number of threads total
  - number of messages (across all threads)

+---
-Configure applicationinsights.json properly to send logs to Azure.
+**Configure applicationinsights.json properly to send logs to Azure.**

+**Set -javaagent:applicationinsights-agent.jar as a VM option.**